Take steps to control mosquitoes around your house

 • If you must be outside when mosquitoes are active, cover up.
 Wear shoes, socks, long pants and long sleeves.

 • Apply mosquito repellent to bare skin and clothing.
 Always use repellents according to the labels instructions.
-Repellents with 10-30 percent DEET, picaridin, oil of lemon eucalyptus and IR3535 are effective.
+Repellents with 10-30% DEET, picaridin, oil of lemon eucalyptus and IR3535 are effective.

 • Use mosquito netting to protect children younger than 2 months old.